emqx/emqx-docs/en_US/messaging/mqtt-shared-subscription.md

 :::

-## Create Shared Subscription with MQTT X CLI
+## Try Shared Subscription with MQTT X CLI

 1. Four subscribers are divided into 2 groups to subscribe to topic  `t/1`: